top of page

 • The Temple ED distributed free gun locks, in partnership with Temple Trauma’s Safe Bet program.

-• Residents, faculty and student champions co-led the Temple Votes initiative to increase voter registration and mail-in ballot use in the fall election.
+• Residents, faculty, and student champions co-led the Temple Votes initiative to increase voter registration and mail-in ballot use.

-• We established a virtual consult service for wound care clinic at Prevention Point Philadelphia, a local non-profit that serves patients experiencing homelessness.
+• Faculty established a virtual consult service for the wound care clinic at Prevention Point Philadelphia, a local non-profit that serves patients experiencing homelessness and PWID.

-• Temple residents and faculty had presentations and publications on many Social EM topics, including our Hep A vaccination program, our addiction medicine education series, our redlining primer and the free gun lock distribution program.
+• Temple residents and faculty have presented and published on many Social EM topics, including destigmatizing language, our Hep A vaccination program, our addiction medicine education series, a redlining primer for GME Orientation, and the free gun lock distribution program.

 Future Directions:

-We are excited to continue to partner with community members, local organizations, public health experts and a multidisciplinary team of specialists to provide patient centered care and advance the social justice mission of Temple University Hospital.
+We are excited to continue to partner with community members, local organizations, public health experts and a multidisciplinary team of specialists to provide patient centered care and advance the mission and vision of Temple Emergency Medicine, to provide outstanding care for the community of North Philadelphia through the education of thoughtful, highly skilled emergency physicians.

 Questions?
 Contact me!